 Do Onions Absorb Bacteria That Cause Illness?

 Have you heard the theory that placing an onion next to your bed will keep you from getting the flu?
 Are you curious if onions absorb bacteria?
-Ever wonder if onions help combat the flu?
-Do you think an onion will turn black after attracting all of the bacteria?
+Will an onion turn black after attracting all of the bacteria?
 Is it possible that onions have powerful antibacterial, antiseptic properties?

 Do onions absorb bacteria and cure illness?